 ‘He said it was a little hard to read, and there are words missing, but he believes it says something along the lines of “Dare you not release”.’

 ‘Well, I can’t say that makes anything much clearer.’
 I responded.

 I sighed and dropped my head back to stare bleakly at the ceiling, then rolled my eyes over to the window.

-The sensation that ran through my body was like freezing water on my skin.
+The sensation that ran through me was like freezing water on my skin.
 I felt my breath catch in my throat and my body stiffen in fear.